Vascular & CT Heart Screening - Each Screening Only $50

 Peripheral Arterial Disease Screening

 Peripheral Arterial Disease (PAD) is a vascular condition in which the arteries supplying blood to the lower extremities become narrowed or clogged by plaque.
 Not only does this cause leg pain, but it is also a very strong indicator of coronary artery disease.
 However, about 50 percent of people with PAD do not have any symptoms at all.
 Those who have PAD have a 2-3 times greater risk for stroke and four times the increased risk for heart attack.
-The Peripheral Artery Disease scan is a doppler exam that quickly determines if there is any impairment in the circulation to the limbs and can identify blockages in the leg arteries.
+The Peripheral Artery Disease scan is an exam that quickly determines if there is any impairment in the circulation to the limbs and can identify blockages in the leg arteries.

 Calcium Scoring Exam